 Milondra Coleman, teacher

-Are you a teacher, or do you know one?
-The Virginia Historical Society announces its Weinstein Properties Story of Virginia Teachers Institutes for 2016.
-This week-long institute will be held June 27–July 1 and repeated July 25–29 and is open to all Virginia public and private school teachers.
-The institutes will provide teachers with an overview of the rich history of Virginia from the earliest habitation to the present.
+This summer institute provides teachers with an overview of the rich history of Virginia from the earliest habitation to the present.
 In addition, participating teachers will explore the vast collections of the VHS and learn how to teach their students to analyze primary sources and use historical thinking skills.
 The classes are aligned with the revised curriculum framework for Virginia Studies.

 The E. Claiborne Robins, Jr. Teachers Institute examines Virginia’s history through the collections of the Virginia Historical Society.
 The program is designed to introduce teachers to the rich collections of the VHS and demonstrate how those materials can be used in the classroom.